After the end of a relationship, it can make us feel rejected, sad and undervalued.

 This is particularly important because when you meet a new potential partner, you'll be able to share your wishes and needs so they have clarity on what you truly desire.

 As you consider a new relationship, think about whether you will be able to accept your partner even if they’re not as focused, motivated, talkative, etc as you would like?

 Would you be able to extend unconditional love?

 Or focus on the things you love about them?

 Reflecting on the past, can you take on board that complaining and nagging doesn’t change anyone’s behaviour.
 In fact, it usually just drives a wedge into the relationship.
 If there is something you don’t like about your partner, it’s better to have a heart-to-heart conversation about the issue rather than constantly nag.

-Maybe they don’t want to change their behaviour and go to a restaurant where it's over £60 a head, when they're more comfortable going to the local carvery at a set price.
-Maybe they like ringing their best friend every day, even when they're on holiday with you or wear that vest top you hate.
-Perhaps they don’t want to put their shoes away or return from work and cook a BBQ for your family.
+Maybe they don’t want to change their behaviour and go to a restaurant where it's over £75 a head, when they're more comfortable going to the local carvery at a set price.
+Maybe they like chewing with their mouth open or wear the same vest top every summer holiday, that you hate.
+Perhaps they don’t want to put their shoes away.

 Do you feel you could accept a new partner for who they are?